Logo

 1. Reskilling and development

-2. Organizational planning: High-potential identification, succession planning, and leadership development
+2. Organizational planning: high-potential identification, succession planning and leadership development

 Identifying an organization’s most valuable employees is often a challenge.
-360-degree feedback, owing to its full view of an employee from multiple hierarchies and vantage points- supervisor, subordinates, peers, and customers- can help organizations find their high-potential employees.
+The 360-degree feedback process, owing to its full view of an employee from multiple hierarchies and vantage points- supervisor, subordinates, peers, and customers- can help organizations find their high-potential employees.
 The evaluation aids in identifying the obvious competencies required to succeed in an advanced role, such as effective decision-making, strategic problem-solving, risk-taking appetite, result orientation, propensity to lead, adaptability, agility, etc.

 3. Performance appraisals